VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 * [Jird](https://jird.readthedocs.io/en/latest/index.html) "Jird is a little language for writing and hearing music in just intonation.
 It uses ratios to express frequencies, durations, and volumes."

 Somewhat related, [SMuFL](https://www.smufl.org/fonts/) is standard used to display musical notation - it's basically just a really clever way of (ab)using fonts and I think it's neat.

+{{< /details >}}

+...
+Getting back on track though,

+There are an absolutely **WILD** number of crazy musical notation and sequencing systems because the standard musical notation can't do everything.
+For the normal roles that sheet music has, yep, pretty great.
+But just like how we might want the piano roll or tracker to make music (and how that interface changes the end result) we may want other languages because no one language can be infinitely flexible and work for every use case.

 ### Ambiguity: Emoji + Dialects